sfc-gh-prao/eqr/README.md

 ### Step 0.1 — Log In

-1. Open your browser and go to your Snowflake demo account URL (provided by your instructor)
+1. Open your browser and go to https://go.dataops.live/eqr-it-tech-huddle/instructions
+2. Register for a demo account using your email address
+3. Bookmark the URL provided at the end of the registration process.
+This will be the account you will be using for the lab.
+4. Disregard the "Lab Instructions" link provided at the end of the registration.
+This README.md will be your lab guide
-2. Sign in with the credentials on your handout
+5. Sign into your Snowflake demo account with the credentials you were provided

 ### Step 0.2 — Create a new workspace